ahmedemam22/ahmedemam22/README.md

 </ul>
-<p>I'm a Senior Software Engineer, B. SC. in Computer Science passionate about Mobile Programming with 4-years experience in mobile development(Flutter and Android native).
+<p>Hey There!
+I'm a Senior Software Engineer, B. SC. in Computer Science passionate about Mobile App Development with great passion about clean code and problem solving .
+Skilled in Mobile App development using Flutter Framework and Android Native Using Java.Have a good knowledge about Designing UI/UX.
+I have successfully delivered a range of projects across different industries, always staying ahead of trends in mobile technology.
+Whether working individually or as part of a team, I thrive on challenges that push me to continuously evolve my skills.
 </p>
 <div id="badges">
   <a href="https://www.linkedin.com/in/ahmed-emam-969b44176/">